Social Science for Climate Change

 Climate Change Impacts and Adaptation in California

 Franco, G., D. Cayan, S. C. Moser, M. H. Hanemann, and M. A. Jones (2011).
 Second California Assessment: Integrated Climate Change Impacts Assessment of Natural and Managed Systems - An Introduction.
 Climatic Change 109(Suppl.
-1), online first: DOI: 10.1007/s10584-011-0318-z.
+1), DOI: 10.1007/s10584-011-0318-z.
 Download here.

 Moser, S. C., and J. A. Ekstrom (2011).
 Taking ownership of climate change: Stakeholder-intensive adaptation planning in two California communities.
 Journal for Environmental Studies and Sciences 1(1): 63-74, DOI: 10:1007/s13412-011-0012-5.
 Download publication here.